Portsmouth Cobblers: 1908 to 1911: Ohio State League

+1912 to 1915: Ohio State League

 The Portsmouth Cobblers won their second Ohio State League championship in 1912.
 The Cobblers ended the 1912 season with an overall record of 81–52, with Pete Childs served as manager.
-Portsmouth won both half–seasons of the eight–team 1912 Ohio State League.
+Portsmouth won both half–seasons of the eight–team 1912 Ohio State League and no playoffs were held.

 At age 19, Baseball Hall of Fame member Billy Southworth began his professional career with the 1912 Cobblers.
 Southworth hit .278 playing in 134 games for Portsmouth.
 Southworth had been a catcher, but was switched to outfield when Portsmouth already had two catchers on their roster.

 On September 23, 1913, Portsmouth hosted an exhibition game against the Chicago Cubs.
 Portsmouth native Al Bridwell was playing shortstop for the Cubs.
 The day was proclaimed to be, "Al Bridwell Day" in Portsmouth.

-Continuing Ohio State League play in 1913, the Cobblers placed 3rd in the eight–team league, finishing with a record of 83–55 under returning manager Pete Childs Portsmouth finished 3.0 games behind the 1st place Chillicothe Babes in the final standings.
+Continuing Ohio State League play in 1913, the Cobblers placed third in the eight–team league, finishing with a record of 83–55 under returning manager Pete Childs.
+Portsmouth finished 3.0 games behind the first place Chillicothe Babes in the final standings.
 Ed Donalds had a 30–8 record pitching record for the Cobblers, leading the Ohio State League in wins.
 Billy Southworth began the 1913 season with Portsmouth, hitting .310 in 77 games before being promoted to the Toledo Mud Hens.
 Southworth ended the 1913 season in the major leagues with the Cleveland Naps.

 The 1914 Portsmouth Cobblers won their third Ohio State League championship.
-Ending the 1914 season with a record of 86–53, the Cobblers finished 1st in the eight-team Ohio State League standings as Pete Childs served his final season as the Portsmouth manager.
-The Cobblers finished 8.0 games ahead of the 2nd place Charleston Senators in the final standings.
+Ending the 1914 season with a record of 86–53, the Cobblers finished first in the eight-team Ohio State League standings as Pete Childs served his final season as the Portsmouth manager.
+The Cobblers finished 8.0 games ahead of the second place Charleston Senators in the final standings.
 Paul Carter of Portsmouth led the league in wins with 22.

 In their final season of play, the 1915 Portsmouth Cobblers defended their championship under a new manager and won their fourth league title.
 Chet Spencer served as manager as the Portsmouth Cobblers of the Ohio State League ended the 1915 season with a record of 71–42, to win the league pennant and the first–half title.
 In the playoffs the Cobblers defeated the Maysville Angels, winners of the second–half title, 4 games to 1 to win the championship.
 Portsmouth's Ralph Sharman led the league in hitting, batting .374.

 Portsmouth continued Ohio State League play in 1916 under a different nickname and won a fifth Ohio State League title for Portsmouth.
 The Portsmouth Truckers won the 1916 Ohio State League championship under returning manager Chet Spencer.